F1bonacc1/process-compose/README.md

 #### Client Mode

-Process compose can also connect to itself as client.
+Process compose can also connect to itself as a client.
 Available commands:

 ##### Processes List